-5. The Sabbath gives us understanding of God’s mind and thoughts.
-You have access to this great mind of God, the Creator of everything from the colossally large majestic universe to the infinitesimally small sub-atomic world.
+5. The Sabbath helps us understand God’s mind and thoughts.
+You have access to this great mind of God, the Creator of everything from the colossal, majestic universe to the infinitesimally small subatomic world.

-“Proper Sabbath-keeping helps us think like God!” editor in chief Gerald Flurry wrote in A Living Hope.
-“We labor spiritually on the Sabbath to etch this vision into our minds. … If we don’t keep the Sabbath properly, we’ll never think like God, we will never be able to complete the job He has given us. … We must always keep ourselves focused and thinking like God.
+“Proper Sabbath-keeping helps us think like God!” editor in chief Gerald Flurry wrote in The Epistles of Peter—A Living Hope.
+“We labor spiritually on the Sabbath to etch this vision into our minds. … If we don’t keep the Sabbath properly, we’ll never think like God.
+And if we don’t think like God, we will never be able to complete the job He has given us. … We must always keep ourselves focused and thinking like God.
 The Sabbath is the primary way to do that in the week, as it gives us more time to do the spiritual work that keeps us looking to God and looking toward the future.
 It fill us with His hopeful vision.”

 There is another benefit:

-6. The Sabbath gives us a vision of the future, where we can see a rest from all peer pressure and persecution from this world.
+6. The Sabbath gives us a vision of the future, when we will rest from all peer pressure and persecution from this world.
 Also, we can understand the purpose for man’s existence.

 7. The Sabbath gives us a different perspective of time.

 Exodus 31:17 states: “[F]or in six days the Lord made heaven and earth, and on the seventh day he rested, and was refreshed.”
-What a benefit it is to have a day set apart to be refreshed.
+What a benefit to have a day set apart to be refreshed.
 God was inspired and encouraged by the way He kept the Sabbath.
-It refreshed Him by having a day to look back on His creation and see the future of mankind.
+It refreshed Him to have a day to look back on His creation, and to see the future of mankind.

 The Hebrew word for “refreshed” means to take a breath.
 God doesn’t need to breathe, but He knew there needed to be a pause in His week.
 Why?
 Because God made the Sabbath for us.
 We need the Sabbath like we need air!
 Spiritually, we cannot survive without it!
-We need to take that weekly “breath” to recharge our batteries.
+We need to take that weekly “breath” to fill our spiritual lungs with healthy air.

 Which brings us to another benefit: